GobackpackGo

 Rent a motorbike Pakse

 When you want to rent a motorbike for the Pakse motorbike loop you can go to Wang Wang Motorbike rental Pakse.
 You’ve done the Motorbike loop in Thakhek already, you probably know Wang Wang.
 They opened also a motorbike rental shop in Pakse!
 They will provide you with a detailed map about the loop.
+Make it yourself super easy and get a local sim card for Laos, easy to setup, be connected the moment you land!

 Video of the Motorbike loop Pakse